temporalio/documentation/docs-src/concepts/what-is-the-temporal-cli.md

 ## Interacting with the Server

-In another terminal, you can run commands to interact with the Server.
-This command starts a Workflow:
+In another terminal, use the following commands to interact with the Server.
+The following command starts a Workflow:

 ```bash
 $ temporal workflow start \